ICHydro/Riverlabs/WMOnode/Readme.md

 The code uses the following external libraries that need to be installed separately:

 * RTC by Makuna
-* SdFat (we use the original version by Bill Greiman)
 * Rocketscream LowPower

-The first two libraries can be installed via the Arduino app, following the [instructions](https://www.arduino.cc/en/Guide/Libraries) on the Arduino website.
+The first library can be installed via the Arduino app, following the [instructions](https://www.arduino.cc/en/Guide/Libraries) on the Arduino website.

 The Rocketscream LowPower library is not available via the Arduino app.
 You will need to download the code from the [Github page](https://github.com/rocketscream/Low-Power) and put it manually in your Arduino libraries folder (see Manual Installation on the [Arduino instructions page](https://www.arduino.cc/en/Guide/Libraries))

+### 4. Power considerations

+The logger has a power switch, which is labelled "ON (Batt) / OFF (ftdi)".
+This means that the logger is supplied with power from the battery when on (as you would expect).
+In the off state, the logger will receive power from the ftdi cable, if one is connected, and otherwise will not have any power.

+This makes it possible to program the logger without a battery (as the logger will get power from the ftdi cable), which is convenient.
+But you can also program the logger when a battery is inserted, either in the OFF position (when the battery is disconnected, and the logger gets power from the ftdi cable) and in the ON position (when the logger will get power from the battery).

+This design also makes it impossible to connect the ftdi power and the battery power at the same time, which may damage the battery (as it may be forced with 5V power from the USB port via the ftdi cable).

-### 4. Connect the Wari to your computer with the FTDI cable or breakout board
+### 5. Connect the WMOnode to your computer with the FTDI cable or breakout board

-Set the power switch to "Off" or remove the battery from the board.
-The FTDI cable (and most breakout boards) supply power directly from the USB port to the Wari, which will interfere with the battery.

-Disconnect the sensor from the Wari by unplugging the white connector.
-The serial communication of the FTDI cable uses the same port, which causes interference.

-Plug the FTDI cable or breakout board onto the FTDI pins of the Wari board.
-Mind the direction: the board has indications "GRN" and "BLK" to show which side the green and black wires should go.
+Plug the FTDI cable or breakout board onto the FTDI pins of the WMOnode board.
+The black pin (GND) is on the side of the SD card slot.

-### 5. Set the board in the Arduino interface
+### 6. Set the board in the Arduino interface

 Choose the following board settings in the Arduino IDE (under the "tools" menu):
 * Board: Arduino Pro or Pro Mini